-When a user chooses to edit an office file that has been uploaded to SciNote cloud, this file is uploaded to a Microsoft Office Online server and the editing is done on that server.
+When a user chooses to edit an Office file that has been uploaded to the SciNote cloud, this file is uploaded to a Microsoft Office Online server and the editing is done on that server.
 The edited file is then periodically saved back to SciNote.

 Microsoft requires an active account with online editing rights for all business users, but the login is shared between the many different Microsoft services, so if some of your users have already logged into one of them, they will not be required to log in again when they start editing a file.